wpgoble/comp290/docs/syllabus.md

 Team team project work will consist of the following elements:

-* Weekly Team 5-15 Reports: Each team will submit a [5-15 report](https://co2partners.com/515-report-increasing-effectiveness-200-percent/) summarizing and reflecting on the team's accomplishments, priorities, challenges and lessons learned for the week.
+* Weekly Team Meetings: Each class period during the project work period will include time for each team to have a 10-15 minute meeting with the instructor to demonstrate of what they have accomplished during the week and to present any challenges they are facing for feedback and discussion.
-* Weekly Demo: Each class period during the project work period will include time for each team to give a 10-12 minute demonstration of what they have accomplished during the week and to present any challenges they are facing for feedback and discussion.
+* Repository Code Commits: Individuals and teams are expected to make regular commits of their work. push them to their fork of the project and to make pull requests to the upstream repository as appropriate.
-* Repository Code Commits: Teams are expected to make regular commits of their work. push them to their fork of the project and to make pull requests to the upstream repository as appropriate.
+* WiD: The writing in the discipline assignment will occur during the project work in the course and will require students to post a technical question to a project communication channel.
 * Final Presentation: Each team will give a 20 minute presentation during the final exam period describing and demonstrating the team's accomplishments, challenges and reflecting on lessons learned.

 ### Grading